tsljgj/anlp-fall2025-hw2/README.md

 ### Estimating your data quality

 An important component of every data annotation effort is to estimate its quality.
 A standard approach is to measure inter-annotator agreement (IAA).
 To measure this, at least two members of your team should annotate a random subset of your test set.
 Compute [IAA](https://s3.amazonaws.com/resources.basistech.com/hltcon-presentations/2018/Zach_Yocum_Measuring_Inter-Annotator_Agreement_HLTCon2018.pdf) on this subset and report your findings.
+You should annotate at least 30% of your test set to measure IAA.

 ### Data Format for Annotated Data